 How to Make a Morning Routine for Kids Chart

 - Printer Paper or thicker card stock paper

-- Morning Routine Checklist with Images – Get your free copy immediately when you sign up for our free newsletter below.
+- Morning Routine Checklists, one with images and one with blank boxes – Get your free copy immediately when you sign up for our free newsletter.

 - Washi Tape